eastmaels/steemblog.github.io/_posts/account/deanliu/2016-09-29_memo-save-me-from-the-steemit-prison-or-not.md

 - - -

-This page is synchronized from the post: [Memo - Save me from the Steemit Prison ...
-Or not.](https://steemit.com/@deanliu/memo-save-me-from-the-steemit-prison-or-not)
+This page is synchronized from the post: ['Memo - Save me from the Steemit Prison ...
+Or not.'](https://steemit.com/@deanliu/memo-save-me-from-the-steemit-prison-or-not)